microsoft/Trieste/samples/verona/readme.md

 # TODO

-- Do code-reuse early.
+Code reuse:
-  - Code-reuse must be intersections of classes and traits only, recursively through type aliases.
+- Code reuse must be intersections of classes and traits only, recursively through type aliases.
+- Can it be done after default args?
+  - That would solve the problem of default args in traits.
 - Do textual inclusion of any member or method that isn't already defined.
 - Afterwards, strip default implementations from traits.

+- `partialapp`: don't generate an implementation if the original function doesn't have an implementation (i.e., for traits).
-- Automatically insert `use std::builtin` in `Top`.
+- Automatically insert `use std::builtin`.
-- Better system for including `std`.
+- Better system for including parts of `std`.
 - Check that default types for type parameters satisfy predicates.

 Tuples are traits: